Assessing Web Search Credibility and Response Groundedness in Chat Assistants: Groundedness Evaluation

 As shown in Table~\ref{tab:overall-groundedness}, \textbf{all assistants demonstrate a strong ability to ground their responses}, yet their consistency varies across topics. \texttt{Perplexity} shows the most stable grounding behavior, maintaining high performance across topics, while \texttt{Qwen Chat} exhibits greater variability, particularly on local and geopolitical issues.
 The two OpenAI models, \texttt{GPT-4o} and \texttt{GPT-5}, are generally reliable, but slightly less uniform.
 This indicates that while grounding is achievable in principle, its robustness depends on model design and integration with external retrieval systems.

 \paragraph{Non-Credible Groundedness.}

-Table~\ref{tab:overall-groundedness} indicates that all assistants rarely cite non-credible sources; however, the consequences of such instances differ. \texttt{GPT-4o} and \texttt{GPT-5} occasionally cite weaker sources, especially for the \textit{Russia-Ukraine war} and \textit{Local} topics. \texttt{Perplexity} shows particularly cautious grounding behavior, maintaining high grounding while minimizing grounding on unreliable sources, similarly to the results in Section~\ref{sec:retrieval-results}.
-In contrast, \textbf{\texttt{Qwen Chat} shows a low overall reliance on non-credible material, but when such sources are used, they tend to dominate the response}, with around 60\% of units supported by unreliable evidence in responses that include at least one unreliable source.
-This behavior indicates a fragile retrieval strategy, while \texttt{Qwen Chat} usually avoids disinformation, but when it fails, failures result in substantial inaccuracies.
+Table~\ref{tab:overall-groundedness} indicates that all assistants rarely cite non-credible sources; however, the impact of such citations varies. \texttt{GPT-4o} and \texttt{GPT-5} occasionally cite weaker sources, especially for the \textit{Russia-Ukraine war} and \textit{Local} topics. \texttt{Perplexity} shows particularly cautious grounding behavior, maintaining high grounding while minimizing grounding on unreliable sources, similarly to the results in Section~\ref{sec:retrieval-results}.
+In contrast, \textbf{\texttt{Qwen Chat} generally avoids non-credible sources, but when it does cite one, a large portion of the response is affected}: among responses that include at least one non-credible source, around 60\% of the factual units are grounded in such sources.
+This behavior indicates that, while \texttt{Qwen Chat} usually avoids disinformation, failures can lead to substantial inaccuracies due to a fragile retrieval strategy.

 \paragraph{Credible Groundedness.}

 The credible groundedness in Table~\ref{tab:overall-groundedness} further reinforces variations across assistants. \texttt{Perplexity} consistently grounds its outputs in credible sources across most topics, while \textbf{\texttt{GPT-4o} and \texttt{GPT-5}} follow closely behind.
 Their \textbf{grounding is particularly strong in established topics, such as health and politics}, yet weaker in local contexts where credible information is harder to retrieve. \texttt{Qwen Chat}, by comparison, often fails to ensure that grounded claims align with credible outlets.
 The divergence between the groundedness score and credible groundedness across all assistants underscores that models may appear factually grounded even when depending on marginal or unverifiable evidence.